bcazur/svelte-comp/README.md

-# Intro
+# Introduction

-This is a template for creating an NPM package including:
+This is a template for creating an NPM package including Svelte components and TypeScript code.
-- Svelte components
-- TypeScript code

-It is based on the standard [Svelte template](https://github.com/sveltejs/template) and the [Svelte typescript component template](https://github.com/mattjennings/svelte-typescript-component-template).
-The main benefit is being able to develop a component library independently, test it as a standalone app and then package it for reuse.
 ---

 ## Get started